johnhw/sqlexperiment/README.md

 Most of the entries are stored as JSON strings in the database tables; any object that can be serialised by Python's `json` module can be added directly.

 Timestamps (including synchronising to NTP) are handled automatically.
+The logger can be used across multiple processes using a simple 0MQ proxy which queues messages and passes them to the log database.
+Tools to extract the data as Pandas DataFrames and to auto-generate basic reports are provided.

 ### Structure
 * **Log** ExperimentLog has a single **master log** which records all logged data as JSON (with a timestamp) in a single series.
 The log is annotated with different **streams** that represent distinct sensors or inputs.